ibrahim-netto/portfolio/README.md

 Colabore Crowdfunding is a startup founded in 2015 with the goal of professionalizing collective financing in Brazil.
 Currently, the company is no longer in operation.

 The objective of this project was the development of a platform of own and innovative crowdfunding, where fundraising could be accompanied by any user in real time, in desktop computers as well as mobile devices.

-For its construction, the Meteor framework was used, components of Google Material Design Lite for the front-end, MongoDB as database and integration with PagSeguro online payment platform.
+For the development, the Meteor framework was used, components of Google Material Design Lite for the front-end, MongoDB as database and integration with PagSeguro online payment platform.

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/colabore-crowdfunding.jpeg "Colabore Crowdfunding")